 Dedicated to student success

-At District 196, our highly competent educators and administrators are committed to educating students to reach their full potential.
+At District 196, our highly competent educators and administrators are committed to educating, developing, and inspiring out students for lifelong success.
 As a school district of choice, we have high academic standards and expectations for our students, and this starts with being prepared and in the classroom every day.

 In accordance with District Policy 503.2AR, students are expected to attend class every day, with the exception of school-authorized and verified absences.
 Excessive absences may have adverse consequences.